Does Fasting Shrink Fibroids? What It Can and Can't Do

 For women managing fibroids, a fasting approach built around blood sugar stability and gentle hormone support tends to make more sense than an aggressive one:

-- Ketobiotic-style eating during the Power Phase (roughly days 1–10) can support lower insulin and steadier blood sugar without stressing the system.
+- Lower-carbohydrate, higher-fat eating in the low-hormone days (roughly days 1–10 of your cycle) can support lower insulin and steadier blood sugar without stressing the system.

 - Cruciferous vegetables and fermented foods, eaten within the eating window, support the liver pathways that help clear excess estrogen — the same foods recommended for other estrogen-sensitive conditions.